EberlyODL/heympbook/the_electron.md

 By doing experiments we determined the following properties of the electric force

 1. Like charges repulse while opposite charges attract.
-2. The electric force acts over long distance but gets weaker the farther we go.
+2. The electric force acts over long distance but gets weaker as the charges move farther away from one another.
 3. The electric force can easily be more important than gravity and lift objects.

 In the video below, you can see static electricity in real life.
 The person reacts very calmly (and correctly) when sparks from static electricity light the gas on fire!

 <iframe allowfullscreen="" frameborder="0" height="315" src="//www.youtube.com/embed/tuZxFL9cGkI?rel=0" width="420"></iframe>

- > Note that she was touching her shirt.
-Some electrons got rub off on her hand (either less or more electrons, we can't tell).
+ > Note that the spark that caused the fire occurred after she sat in her car - some charges probably transferred between her shirt & her car seat when she exited her car again.
 A spark then occurs just when she touches the nozzle.
 This is very rare but do be careful!
-If you have a lot of static electricity touch your hand on the car to discharge.
+If you have a lot of static electricity touch your hand to something metal to discharge yourself before touching the gas nozzle.)